keu/docs/learn/airflow-sagemaker.md

 1. Using a `PythonOperator`, grab the data from the API, complete some pre-processing so the data is compliant with KNN requirements, split into train and test sets, and save them to S3 using the `S3Hook`.

-2. Train the KNN algorithm on the data using the `SageMakerTrainingOperator`.
+2. Train the KNN algorithm on the data using the `SageMakerTrainingOperatorAsync`.
+We use a deferrable version of this operator to save resources on potentially long-running training jobs.
 The configuration for this operator requires:

     - Information about the algorithm being used.
     - Any required hyper parameters.